numberplates/plateit-api-docs/fundamentals/plate-files.md

 ### Design Metadata

-When creating or updating an [OrderPackagePlate](/objects/order-package-plate.md) object (or utilising the [Build Order](/helpers/build-order.md) helper endpoint), it is recommended to include not only the final SVG, but also a JSON representation of the design as a `design_object` property.
+When creating or updating an [OrderPackagePlate](/objects/order-package-plate.md) object (or utilising the [BuildOrder](/helpers/build-order.md) helper endpoint), it is recommended to include not only the final SVG, but also a JSON representation of the design as a `design_object` property.
 This will allow you to bring the design back into your editor should you wish to make changes to it as a later date.
 For example:

 ```json
 {